 The Fund is exposed to daily cash redemptions of redeemable units.
 The liquidity risk associated with the need to meet redemption requests is mitigated by maintaining adequate liquidity to fulfil usual redemption volumes.
-The Fund therefore primarily holds investments that are traded in an active market and can be disposed of readily.
-Only a limited proportion of its assets are not traded on an active market.

 The risk management guidelines adopted are designed to minimise liquidity risk through: